 Writing tutors are trained by experienced GSIs to support students at any stage of the writing process, from the early stages of brainstorming and organizing, to drafts- and revisions-in-progress, to sentence-level writing issues.
 These GSIs provide continued support and mentoring to tutors throughout the semester in the form of regular workshop meetings.

 This program is modeled on a successful departmental tutoring program run by GSIs in the Comparative Literature department for the past several years.
 In addition to providing targeted writing support to a previously underserved group of student writers, this program aims to bring together R&C students, undergraduate majors, and graduate students in an ongoing conversation about the craft of writing.,

 This year, we have expanded our tutoring program: tutors now provide one-on-one writing help to Reading & Composition students in all departments.
-If you are a student taking an R&C course outside of the following departments, you’re welcome to schedule a session by clicking on any of the boxes below.
+If you are a student taking any R&C course, you’re welcome to schedule a session by clicking on the box below.

-(Note there will not be tutoring sessions during RRR and finals weeks, so please plan accordingly.)
+(Note there will be fewer sessions during RRR week, and no tutoring sessions during finals week, so please plan accordingly.)

 Become a Tutor

 We’re looking for upper-level students in participating departments with exemplary reading and writing skills and a strong interest in peer mentorship and teaching.